LukeI50/Horse-Site/README.md

 Users can access the site and see some brief information about how to use the tool and why it is important to know when to give medication and when not to.

-This website was created in response to the limited availability of easy to use online tools in this area.
+This website was created in response to the limited availability of easy to use, online tools for this issue.

 ### Notes